dgraph-io/dgraph-docs/content/deploy/ports-usage.md

 ### Dgraph Zero

-Run three Dgraph Zero instances, assigning a unique integer ID to each usidng the `--raft` superflag's `idx` option, and passing the address of any healthy Dgraph Zero instance using the `--peer` flag.
+Run three Dgraph Zero instances, assigning a unique integer ID to each using the `--raft` superflag's `idx` option, and passing the address of any healthy Dgraph Zero instance using the `--peer` flag.